Lancashire Teaching Hospitals NHS Trust - Specialist Mobility Rehabilitation Centre

 “The benefits of the ISO 9001 certification to the SMRC have been to give the service the credibility and confidence to expand and to drive continual improvement in the way that we work.

-The QMS has assisted in planning and submission of funding bids and collaborative working with Healthcare Partners both within the Trust and externally.
+The QMS has assisted in the planning and submission of funding bids and collaborative working with Healthcare Partners both within the Trust and externally.
+It emphasises the importance of internal communication and teamwork to achieve our objectives.

-The QMS has helped us to manage our suppliers’ performance and take responsibility for our specific procurement needs in line with Trust Standing Financial Instructions.
-Establishing contracts under our own specific terms and conditions, specifying clear requirements and KPI’S, including tariff based income generating contracts.
+Having a QMS in place has also helped us manage our suppliers’ performance and take responsibility for our specific procurement needs in line with Trust Standing Financial Instructions.
+Establishing contracts under our own specific terms and conditions, specifying clear requirements and KPIs, including tariff-based income-generating contracts.
 It has also ensured that we robustly assess and manage the clinical risk of purchased equipment.

 The benefits of independent assessment and certification from NQA, a UKAS Accredited Certification Body: